Best Travel Credit Cards in Malaysia 2026

 Flights and Train

-• CIMB Travel Cards: Participate in a MasterCard "Pay Now Travel Later" program, which allows booking trips in advance with the flexibility of a 1-time free waiver to change travel dates.
+• CIMB Travel Cards: MasterCard "Pay Now Travel Later" programme, allowing you to book trips in advance with one free date change per booking.

-• HSBC TravelOne Credit Card: Earn up to 8x Reward points on all foreign currency spend and 5x Reward points on local travel expenses, including airlines, hotels, and travel agencies.
-Rewards can be instantly redeemed for flights with partners like Malaysia Airlines and AirAsia, or for hotel stays with Marriott Bonvoy.
+• HSBC TravelOne Credit Card: Instant redemption for flights with Malaysia Airlines and AirAsia, or hotel stays with Marriott Bonvoy.

-• Maybank myimpact Visa Signature Credit Card: 8% cashback on "ESG-friendly" categories, including commuter rail and bus transportation, with specific merchants like KLIA Ekspres and Rapid KL.
+• Maybank myimpact Visa Signature Credit Card: 8% cashback on KLIA Ekspres and Rapid KL transactions.

 Hotels and Accommodation